26 ago – 8 set, 2019 | New York, NY

-Here are 10 of those things, in no particular order, that you should go out of your way to see if you are in NYC for the U.S. Open:
+Here are some those things to do, in no particular order, that you should go out of your way to see if you are in NYC for the U.S. Open:

 Statue of Liberty - Take a tour of America's and New York's famous icon landmark.
 Representing one of the single tenants of this nation, the Statue of Liberty was built in the 19th century and remains a favorite destination for visitors to the city.

 Metropolitan Museum of Art - One of the world's greatest art museums features exhibits from all over the world.
 Within these walls also lie several works from prominent artists like Vincent van Gogh, Auguste Renoir, Pablo Picasso, Andy Warhol, Georgia O'Keeffe, and Leonardo da Vinci.